fbpx

 How To Change Hair Color In Photoshop

-Select the Lasso Tool (L) from the toolbar, then make a rough selection around the hair using the Lasso tool.
+Select the Lasso Tool (L) from the toolbar, then make a rough selection around the hair using the Lasso Tool.
 To do this, click on an area close to the hair and drag the mouse, following the hair until you reach the starting point again.

 Let go of the mouse once you connect the line to the starting point.
 The hair will now be surrounded by a marching ants pattern to show the selection you have made.

+Before you begin, check the box next to Remember Settings.
+Then, choose the Object Aware option in the Refine Mode tab.
 If your selection still has a lot of area around the hair selected, start by shifting the Radius closer to the hair outline.
-Do this by dragging the slider to the right, making sure to not cut off any pieces of hair.
+Do this by dragging the slider to the right.

 To further refine the selection, head to the Global Refinements Tab and adjust a few of the sliders to get as close to the hair as possible.